Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 - The Aggies have been favored by 5 points or more nine times this season and are 5-4 ATS in those contests.

-- Texas A&M's games this year have gone over the total in four out of 12 opportunities (33.3%).
+- Texas A&M's games this year have hit the over on four of 12 set point totals (33.3%).

-- The Aggies average just one fewer point per game (29.3) than the Demon Deacons surrender (30.3).
+- The Aggies score 29.3 points per game, comparable to the 30.3 per matchup the Demon Deacons allow.

 - Texas A&M is 5-0 against the spread and 6-0 overall this season when the team notches more than 30.3 points.